oleksiyk/kafka/README.md

 * `sessionTimeout` - session timeout in ms, min 6000, max 30000, defaults to 15000
 * `heartbeatTimeout` - delay between heartbeat requests in ms, defaults to 1000
 * `retentionTime` - offset retention time in ms, defaults to 1 day (24 * 3600 * 1000)
+* `initFromEarliest` - Boolean - Initialize the consumer positions to the earliest offset if true.
+False/default is to start from the latest offset.